 - A Yes.
 However, grants can't be combined with other funding sources for the same work in the same location.
 This is known as 'double funding'.
 Failure to acknowledge this may result in both grants being reclaimed.
 Examples of such funding schemes include:

-- · Sustainable Farming Incentive

 - Catchment Sensitive Farming

+- Countryside stewardship

 - Paths4Communities

-- · Farming and Forestry Improvement Scheme
+- Farming and Forestry Improvement Scheme

-- · LEADER Farm Productivity Grant
+- LEADER Farm Productivity Grant

 - Fresh Fruit and Vegetable Aid

 - Woodland Grant schemes

-- · Energy crops.
+- Energy crops.